 Practising Tea: Japanese Tea History Lives On

-Fast forward to the 12th century, when the famous priest Eisai reintroduced tea cultivation to Japan and wrote extensively about tea and its benefits in Japan’s first book of tea, Kissa Yojoki (How to Stay Healthy by Drinking Tea).
+Fast forward to the 12th century, when the famous priest Eisai reintroduced tea cultivation to Japan and wrote all about tea and its benefits in Japan’s first book of tea, Kissa Yojoki (How to Stay Healthy by Drinking Tea).
 In the 14th century, another priest, Shuko, laid the spiritual and formal foundations for the tea ceremony, chanoyu.

 Over 1,000 plus years, a lot of different people have shaped Japanese tea history.
 The most famous individual–the one who gave us the tea ceremony as we know it today–is tea master Sen no Rikyu (aka Sen Rikyu, or just Rikyu).

 Rikyu codified the ceremony, stressing wabi: a word encompassing simplicity, contemplation, restraint.
 In the words of landscape architect and writer Marc Peter Keane, wabi is “the beauty of frugality.”

 Reflecting the wabi aesthetic, Rikyu set down seven rules for the Way of Tea (chado, or sado).
 These are:

 Lay out the wood charcoal to heat the water.

 Arrange the flowers as they are in the fields.

 In summer, evoke coolness; in winter, warmth.

 Be prepared for rain.

 Show the greatest attention to each of your guests.